awsdocs/amazon-emr-release-guide/doc_source/flink-scala.md

    ```

    This starts the Flink Scala shell so you can interactively use Flink\.
 Just as with other interfaces and options, you can scale the `-n` option value used in the example based on the number of tasks you want to run from the shell\.

+   For more information, see [Scala REPL](https://ci.apache.org/projects/flink/flink-docs-release-1.10/ops/scala_shell.html) in the official Apache Flink documentation\.